coralogix/terraform-provider-coralogix/docs/resources/rules_group.md

 Required:

 - `field_format_standard` (String) The format standard you want to use.
-Can be one of ["ThreadID" "Severity" "Category" "Class" "Method"]
+Can be one of ["Severity" "Category" "Class" "Method" "ThreadID"]
 - `name` (String)
 - `source_field` (String) The field on which the Regex will operate on.
 - `time_format` (String) A time format that matches the field format standard